Violet Rollergirl’s cryptocurrency primer for providers

 Most people who rag on Zcash will tell you that it’s “not private by default.”
 This is just not true anymore.
 They are saying this because Zcash actually supports both a private and a non-private mode.
 In Zcash parlance, we call this “shielded” (private) and “transparent” (non-private/public) addresses and transactions.
 Back in the day, most apps that supported Zcash’s currency token, called ZEC (the Zcash Electric Coin), didn’t support the shielded functionality, but that’s since changed.

 Good apps like Zashi Wallet exist that not only fully support and default to Zcash’s shielded mode, they also automatically convert non-private/public/transparent Zcash funds into their shielded/private equivalents.
-Zashi in particular also prevents you from spending unshielded funds, and even goes so far as to help protect your privacy from all kinds of other deanonymization techniques by making it dead-simple to use the famous privacy-enhancing anonymizing proxy called Tor from right within the app.
-Zashi is made by the same team that built Zcash itself.
-It’s my favorite wallet app for Zcash.
+These apps also prevent you from spending unshielded funds, and some even go so far as to help protect your privacy from other deanonymization techniques by making it dead-simple to use the famous privacy-enhancing anonymizing proxy called Tor from right within the app.

 Monero in a nutshell